Midnight ('68 EP)

 Midnight is the debut EP from the American noise rock band '68.
 The album was originally self-released by the band online in December 2013 as a 7" vinyl record.
 Lead singer and guitarist Josh Scogin estimated that the original pressing of 1,500 copies sold out in about 8 or 9 hours.
-It was reissued by No Sleep Records on April 1, 2014 with new cover art parodying Nirvana's 1989 debut album, Bleach.
+It was reissued by No Sleep Records on April 1, 2014 with new cover art paying homage Nirvana's 1989 debut album Bleach.